flowenol/apple1cartridge/README.md

 * gerber/ - gerber files needed to manufacture the PCB
 * inc/ - contains Apple-1 programs in binary format, the package is downloadable [here](https://drive.google.com/file/d/1G0ycKSszlr45RE8Rp6eW-0qxz4MS9qDN/view?usp=sharing)
 * mapping/ - contains EQN and JED files for GAL22V10 based address decoder
-* scripts/ - a bunch of useful python scripts which allow conversion from binary to Woz monitor format and vice versa
+* scripts/ - a bunch of useful python scripts which do the conversion between binary and Woz monitor format and vice versa
 * src/ - contains the 6502 assembly sources for the on-board ROM loader programs

 ## Requirements